waddlespam/freundschaftspass/README.md

+# Sadly, the Freundschaftspass is already over and this project is no longer in use.

 # Website String Scanner and Email Notifier

 This Python bot scans a website and sends an email notification when a specific string is found on the webpage.
 It utilizes the `requests` library for making HTTP requests and the `smtplib` library for sending emails via SMTP.